 There's been so much from each project but one that stands out was working with the structure and façade at Essex.
 I was handling different trades and responsibilities from my previous jobs.
 Part of the project was a ground floor restaurant that tied the existing hotel into the 56-story tower that we were building.
 The project managers said, "here you go, this is yours.
 Build it, do all the submittals, all the scheduling, everything."
 From gravel to punch list and finishes, and turning it over to the client, that was my doing - obviously with help from others - but it was a time where I learned a lot and got to call something my own.

-WHAT ARE THE BENEFITS OF THE APE ROLE THAT MADE A DIFFERENCE FOR YOU IN CHOOSING TO APPLY FOR THIS PROGRAM?
+WHAT ARE THE BENEFITS OF THE ASSISTANT PE ROLE THAT MADE A DIFFERENCE FOR YOU IN CHOOSING TO APPLY FOR THIS PROGRAM?

 The benefit of working for Power, who they are as a company, sells the program.
 If you ask any construction management major looking to work in Chicago who their top companies to work for are, Power is usually the number one.
 Just having that is huge for this Assistant PE role.
 Also, letting the student know how much Power works around your schedule is key.
 You will have responsibilities and learn on jobsites, and there is flexibility to do school work and finish your degree.